FAQ

 The admissions committee does not assess the chances of admission.
 A complete application must be submitted before an application can be evaluated.

-All PhD applicants who submit their admission application before the financial aid deadline are also considered for university fellowships and teaching assistantships.
-In addition, research assistantships may be available to qualified incoming students if there are open positions.
+Additionally, all PhD applicants who submit their admission application before the financial aid deadline are considered for university funding.
+In addition, research assistantships may be available to eligible incoming students if there are open positions.
 If you are interested in a research assistantship position with a faculty member, contact the faculty member individually after (not before) you are admitted.
+Please note that Graduate Student Academic Appointments (including research assistantship positions) are not guaranteed.

 Many organizations offer financial aid to US citizens and permanent residents.
 We encourage you to apply for all financial aid that you are eligible for.
 Please see UC Berkeley Graduate Division's list of financial aid sources.